richinatl/Employee-Tracker-RichardM/README.md

 ## Description

-A mysql tool to keep track of employees and expenses
+A mysql and node.js tool to keep track of employees and salaries

 ![EmployeeTracker1](https://user-images.githubusercontent.com/95508564/171775616-c5315132-dc2f-49fa-93ab-5fa9fedd5a79.png)
 ##### The app on start up